Project

 about

-This is a tool that allows you to tab complete (in zsh only) google chrome (gc) bookmarks, and then open them in the browser of your choice. gc stores the users bookmarks in a large json file locally, so this can be read/parsed by the tool, and combined with an autocompletion mechanism (i used a zsh script, in completion) to easily open your bookmarks from the command line.
+This is a tool that allows you to tab complete (in zsh only) Chrome and Firefox bookmarks, and then open them in the browser of your choice.
+Chrome stores bookmarks in a JSON file, while Firefox uses a SQLite database.
+Booker can read and parse both formats, and can even search across multiple bookmark sources simultaneously.
+Combined with an autocompletion mechanism (using a zsh script), you can easily open your bookmarks from the command line.

 I was inspired by the kill autocompletion that ships with oh-my-zsh, where you are shown a list of the current processes, and you can tab through to select which one you'd like to kill.
 The completion actually is somewhat complex - if I search for 'System', it will only show processes whose name or group match against that, but it tab through these matches numeric process IDs, which is the argument that kill actually takes.
 I learned that zsh autocompletion has a large learning curve, despite the good amount of documentation out there on it.